 1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

-The Inca Trail is the most rewarding way to get to Machu Picchu.
-If you have a tight schedule and don’t have the time to do one of the multi day Inca Trail treks then the 1 day Inca Trail is a great option.
-On this trek you will get to hike the last section of the Inca Trail without having to camp or stay the night on the trail.
-If you don’t have a lot of time but still want to walk in the footsteps of the Inca, and enter Machu Picchu through the Sun Gate, then this is a perfect hike for you.
+Famous all over the world the Inca Trail is the best way to get to Machu Picchu.
+The 1 day hike is perfect for those who have a tight schedule and dont have the time for the multiple day hikes this is the perfect option.
+This trek will take you through the last section of the Inca Trail without the camping.
+If you would love to hike part of the trail and walk in the footsteps of the Inca , enter Machu Picchu through the Sun Gate, take the 1 day hike to Machu Picchu.

 Best Parts of the 1 Day Inca Trail

 **The highlights of the Inca Trail: This largely depends on the Individual’s experience.
 However, there are many different things to see such as the stunning Incan ruins, pristine mountain views, lush vegetation, and extraordinary biodiversity.
-“Only” the Inca Trail allows hikers to enter Machu Picchu through the Iconic Sun Gate, which offers unique views of Machu Picchu not available at other locations.
+Enter Machu Picchu through the Iconic Sun Gate, which offers unique views of Machu Picchu not available at other locations.
 This guided tour of the Inca Trail and Machu Picchu will educate you on the history of the Inca as you explore many different interesting sites.

 Discover this magnificent World Wonder: The Incan Citadel of Machu Picchu!